 The Environment Agency gives further information on blue-green algae (.pdf).

-Those working close to the water edge may also be at risk from leptospirosisleptospirosisleptospirosis, an infection caused by bacteria carried in rat’s urine which contaminates water and banks of canals, ponds, rivers and ditches.
+Those working close to the water edge may also be at risk from leptospirosis, an infection caused by bacteria carried in rat’s urine which contaminates water and banks of canals, ponds, rivers and ditches.

 If you carry out diving in the UK as part of a research activity it will come under the Diving at Work Regulations (DWR).
 The Regulations cover all divers when one or more divers are at work.
 The following guidance:

-Although the Regulations do not apply when diving overseas, the standards should still be applied as far as is practicable, to ensure that we are meeting our duty of care to staff and students who take part in diving activities as part of their research or studies.
+Although the Regulations do not apply when diving overseas, the standards should still be applied as far as is practicable, to ensure that we are meeting our duty of care to employees and students who take part in diving activities as part of their research or studies.